The purpose of this Information Note

 Who will carry out the work where you wish to bring or defend a claim for unfair or wrongful dismissal

 Anne-Marie Pavitt and Sophie Banks carry out the employment work at Dixcart Legal.
-Anne-Marie is head of the employment department.
-Sophie Banks is supervised by Anne-Marie and Anne-Marie is supervised by Mel Smith Managing Director.
-Details of their experience and qualifications can be found on their profile pages.
+Anne-Marie Pavitt is Managing Director.
+Sophie Banks is supervised by Anne-Marie.
+Details of their experience and qualifications can be found in their profiles.

-We also have 3 paralegals who will assist in the immigration work where appropriate.
-Our paralegals are not legally qualified but they have between 2 ½ and 45 years’ experience in the legal profession.
+We also have 2 paralegals who will assist in the employment work where appropriate.
+Our paralegals are not legally qualified but they have between 4 and 20 years’ experience in the legal profession.
 Our paralegals always work under the direct supervision of a solicitor.

 How long will it take?